 This tutorial describes the generation of the grids used for grid-based scoring in DOCK.
-It studies the complex L-Arabinose-Binding Protein bound to L-Arabinose (PDB ID 1ABE ) as an example system.
+We study the complex L-Arabinose-Binding Protein bound to L-Arabinose (PDB ID 1ABE ) as an example system.
 However, these techniques should be transferable to any protein-ligand system.

 To start this tutorial, obtain the rec_charged.mol2 and the selected_spheres.sph files from the "Structure Preparation Tutorial" and the " Sphere Generation and Selection Tutorial," respectively.
 The programs showbox and grid that are distributed and installed with DOCK are required.

 STEP 1: Creating a box around the active site.

 The interactive program showbox is used to visualize and define the location and size of the grid to be calculated using grid.
 The output of the program is in PDB format and can be visualized using a program capable of displaying PDB files.
 When you run the program interactively, you will be presented with a set of questions below, some of which may or may not appear depending on your answer.